grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-single-zone-with-helm.md

 Depending on what version of the `mimir-distributed` Helm chart is installed currently, make sure to meet the following requirements.

-1. In case the current version of the `mimir-distributed` Helm chart is less than 4.0.0 (version < 4.0.0).
+- If the current version of the `mimir-distributed` Helm chart is less than 4.0.0 (version < 4.0.0).

    1. Follow the upgrade instructions for 4.0.0 in the [CHANGELOG.md](https://github.com/grafana/mimir/blob/main/operations/helm/charts/mimir-distributed/CHANGELOG.md#400).
       In particular make sure to disable zone awareness before upgrading the chart: